microsoft/pxt/docs/translate.md

 ### Proofreader <a name="proofreader"></a>

-Proofreaders review new translations and approve or cdisapprove suggestions.
+Proofreaders review new translations and approve or disapprove suggestions.
 A suggestion is approved by pressing the **Approve** button (a checkmark) next to it.

 ![Translation suggestions list](/static/translation/translate-approve.jpg)